Shriman Prithviraj: Synopsis

-Young Rashik lal is a notorious brat and the entire village, including his father is fed up with the boy.
+Young Rashik Lal is a notorious brat and the entire village, including his father, is fed up with the boy.
 He is in love with the character 'Prithviraj' (Prithviraj Chauhan), a great warrior who he (falsely and somewhat comically) believes to have fought against Alexander the Great; and often fantasizes himself as Prithviraj.
 One day he has a fight with his classmate Anta and is suspended from school.
 His father gets him married thinking that marriage would bring stability and seriousness in his life.
-He is married to the daughter of an aristocratic babu, whose only desire in life is to achieve the title of 'Raibahadur'.
-Rashik is super excited after he meets Abala, his wife, as she can not only read and write but can also converse in English.
-However this is shortlived and Rashik goes back to living his reckless life as a notorious brat.
-His father in law hires an Englishman for tutoring him.
-However the situation soon gets out of control which leads to a rift between the families of the newly wed groom and the bride.
-After much hassle and confusion the couple is not only united but they also develop a strong bond of love and friendship.
+He is married to the daughter of an aristocratic babu, whose only desire is to achieve the title of 'Raibahadur'.
+Rashik is super excited after meeting Amala, his wife, as she can read and write and converse in English.
+However, this is shortlived and Rashik goes back to living his reckless life as a notorious brat.
+His father-in-law hires an Englishman to tutor him.
+However, the situation soon gets out of control which leads to a rift between the families of the newlywed groom and the bride.
+After much hassle and confusion, the couple is not only united but they also develop a strong bond of love and friendship.